-The Company's cash, marketable securities, and reclamation bonds are held through a Canadian chartered bank and a brokerage firm, which are high-credit quality financial institutions.
+The Company's cash and marketable securities are held through a Canadian chartered bank and a brokerage firm, which are high-credit quality financial institutions.
 The Company's receivables primarily consist of goods and services tax rebates due from the Government of Canada.